WHAT IS SERVICE DESK?

 Difference between Service Desk and ITSM

 ITSM refers to all the activities dealing with the designing, producing, delivering, supporting and managing the lifecycle of IT services.
 Even though the most common perception of ITSM among IT users is just "IT support", ITSM actually goes much beyond resolving day-to-day issues.
 The IT team should take care of the end-to-end management of these services.
-It also has a much greater scope than ITSSM, which is, in turn, larger than service desk.
+It also has a much greater scope than ITSSM, which is, in turn, larger than a service desk tool.

 ITSM covers a wide range of IT management capabilities linked to IT service delivery and support.
 Service desk is a subset of ITSSM (and thus ITSM) and typically includes: